 You worked on it for years.
 It’s a great piece of original scholarship.
 So… don’t let your PhD sit on a shelf gathering dust.
 Turn Your PhD into a Book.

-This article focuses on a difficult time in every academic’s career: what to do immediately after getting a PhD.
+This article focuses on a difficult time in every academic’s career: what to do post PhD.
 Congratulations, you have had your viva and your PhD has been awarded, it feels as though you are at the end of a huge journey.
-However, it is also a time…>
+However, it is also a time of uncertain futures….>

 If you are enjoying doing independent research during your undergraduate career, you might consider staying on at university to do a master’s and then a PhD.